Refrigerator Leaking Water? 9 Common Causes (and Solutions)

 Solution:

-1. Have an appliance expert check the water line for your refrigerator, and if needed, replace the damaged line.
+- Have an appliance expert check the water line for your refrigerator and replace the damaged line if necessary.

 8. High Humidity

-If your home has a high humidity level, some of this moisture will get into your fridge.
-Each time you open the refrigerator door, moisture from your home gets into your fridge and builds up over time.
-This excess moisture will lower the internal temperature of your refrigerator and cause water to pool inside.
-Here’s how you can resolve this issue:
+If your home has a high humidity level, some of this moisture will get into your fridge each time you open the refrigerator door and build up over time.
+This excess moisture will lower the internal temperature of your freezer and refrigerator and cause water to pool inside.

 Solution: